Community Asset Register

 We expect volunteer equipment to be maintained in line with manufacturer’s instructions.

-How and when do we use volunteers?
+How and when do we use assets?

 We may ask a volunteer to support if they can: